Postsecondary Child Care Grant Program Resources

 Campus financial aid administrators are responsible for determining award amounts in accordance with program rules and adjusting awards when circumstances change.

-- Maximum award: Up to $6,500 per eligible child per academic year, not to exceed 40 hours of care per week.
+- Maximum award: Up to $6,500 per eligible child per 9-month academic year, not to exceed 40 hours of care per week.
 Actual award determined by CCG calculator.
+Students are eligible to receive an extra term of eligibility for summer term attendance.

 - Minimum award: $50/semester or $33/quarter.
 Awards below this threshold should not be issued.
 Actual award determined by CCG calculator.